A Guide to Garage Conversions in California

 Garage conversions are all the rage these days as Californians take advantage of the new change in statewide laws that made it far easier to complete these projects.
 Garage conversions, otherwise known as garage apartments, fall under the category of ADUs (accessory dwelling units).
 This classification means that you have the option of turning your attached or separate garage into a standalone unit to rent out, or keep as an extra living space for loved ones.

-The other option is to turn your garage into additional space without a new bathroom- a home office or guest bedroom - but this wouldn’t be considered an ADU.
+The other option is to turn your garage into additional space without a new bathroom- a home office or guest bedroom - but this might not be considered an ADU.
+Some such units could qualify as JADUs, so long as they can provide enough space for a kitchenette, so long as they share the bathroom with the primary home.
 Converting your garage is a great strategy to increase the passive income of your property without the need to build a new structure.
 It can also increase the overall value of your home!
 Imagine how many empty garages across the state could transform into useful space.

 If you’d like to convert your garage, keep in mind that you must already have a single-family home located on a residential zoned lot.
 First, you need to determine whether you are legally allowed to convert your garage.